System: Commodore Amiga

 Gameplay: Punch, Kick, and Cross Your Fingers

-Dangerous Streets sticks rigidly to the classic fighting game blueprint.
+Dangerous Streets on the Commodore Amiga sticks rigidly to the classic fighting game blueprint.
 Pick a combatant, step into the arena, and attempt to knock your opponent senseless using punches, kicks, and special moves.
-There are no bold innovations here, just straight-up scraps where timing, spacing, and precision should matter.

-Unfortunately, the controls have other ideas.
-Inputs feel oddly disconnected from the action on screen, as if there is a short committee meeting between pressing a button and your fighter responding.
-Attacks trigger inconsistently, directional commands sometimes register as something else entirely, and hit detection behaves like it has wandered off for a tea break.
+Unfortunately the controls have other ideas.
+Inputs feel oddly disconnected from the action on screen.
+Attacks trigger inconsistently and directional commands sometimes register as something else entirely.

 Movement is a particular low point.
 Fighters shuffle around sluggishly, turning positioning into a chore rather than a skill.
-Jumping feels floaty and awkward, often leaving characters suspended mid-air like they have momentarily forgotten gravity exists.
-Combos are technically present, but most occur by accident rather than design, emerging from hopeful button mashing rather than any real mastery.
+Jumping feels floaty and awkward, often leaving characters suspended mid-air.
+Combos are technically present but most occur by accident rather than design.

 The dropped input?
-Dangerous Streets’ biggest opponent is its own control system.
-Moves fail to trigger at the exact moments a fighter needs them most, turning exchanges into a lottery.
+Dangerous Streets on the Commodore Amiga’s biggest opponent is its own control system.
+Moves fail to trigger at the exact moments a fighter needs them most.
 Combine that with wildly inconsistent AI that swings between standing idle and unleashing perfectly timed retaliation, and frustration arrives quickly.
-Wins feel accidental, losses feel unfair, and the game gives you very little sense of improvement or learning.
+Wins feel accidental and losses feel unfair.

 Graphics: Digitised Fighters, Unsteady Footing

 Backgrounds are more successful.
-Urban streets, industrial zones, and shadowy arenas offer reasonable variety, with bold colours and chunky detail doing their best to carry the presentation.
-Unfortunately, cluttered scenery and inconsistent scaling muddy depth perception during already chaotic fights.
-The ambition is obvious, but the technical polish simply is not there.
+Urban streets and industrial zones offer reasonable variety with bold colours and chunky detail.
+The ambition is obvious, but the technical polish simply is not there in this Dangerous Streets Commodore Amiga release.

 Sound: Noise Without Impact

-The audio design struggles to sell the fantasy of brutal combat.
-Music tracks have energy on paper, but loop quickly and fade into the background without leaving much of an impression.
-Rather than hyping you up, they feel like background filler waiting to be tuned out.
+The audio design in Dangerous Streets on the Commodore Amiga struggles to sell the fantasy of brutal combat.
+Music tracks have energy on paper but loop quickly and fade into the background without leaving much of an impression.

 Replayability: More Sandwich Filler Than Main Event

-Replay value is thin.
+Replay value in Dangerous Streets on the Commodore Amiga is thin.
 A small roster, limited modes, and deeply flawed mechanics mean novelty wears off quickly.
 Once you have endured a handful of bouts and seen what each fighter has to offer, there is very little pulling you back.

 The Retro Looney Verdict